sugurutakahashi-1234/ai-chat-md-export/README.md

 ## What is ai-chat-md-export?

-`ai-chat-md-export` is a command-line tool that converts your AI chat conversations into clean, readable Markdown files.
+`ai-chat-md-export` is a CLI tool that converts your ChatGPT and Claude conversations into organized, readable Markdown files.

-### Why use this tool?
+### Key benefits

-- **Preserve your conversations**: Export your valuable AI interactions before they're lost or deleted
+- **Preserve your AI chats** before they're lost or deleted
-- **Better readability**: View conversations in any Markdown reader with proper formatting
+- **Readable formatting** for easy viewing in any Markdown editor
-- **Easy searching**: Search through your chat history using any text editor or grep
+- **Search and organize** your chat history with standard tools
-- **Version control**: Track changes and store conversations in Git
-- **Share knowledge**: Easily share specific conversations with colleagues
+- **Share or version control** conversations as needed

-### Real-world use cases

-- **Technical Documentation**: Convert problem-solving sessions into documentation
-- **Learning Archive**: Build a personal knowledge base from AI tutoring sessions
-- **Blog Content**: Transform interesting discussions into blog post drafts
-- **Team Knowledge Sharing**: Share AI-assisted research with your team
-- **Prompt Engineering**: Save and analyze successful prompts and responses

 ## Usage